Shaylanism/FYP_Duitku/README.md

 1. Start the backend server (http://localhost:5000)
 2. Start the frontend application (http://localhost:3000)
 3. Register a new account or login with existing credentials
-4. Access the user management dashboard
+4. Access the transaction dashboard to:
-5. Perform CRUD operations on users
+   - View your financial summary (Income, Expenses, Balance)
+   - Add new transactions (income or expense)
+   - Edit existing transactions
+   - Delete transactions
+   - Organize transactions by categories

 ## 🤝 Contributing